bermi/snapdir/docs/api/snapdir.md

                                    overridden by --cache-dir.
     SNAPDIR_MANIFEST_CONTEXT       Context string for deriving key in keyed mode.
     SNAPDIR_SYSTEM_EXCLUDE_DIRS    Directories to exclude on --exclude="%system%".
-    SNAPDIR_LOGGER                 Default logger to use when no --logger is provided.
+    SNAPDIR_CATALOG                 Default catalog to use when no --catalog is provided.
 Defaults to none.

 ### Examples